-In 1996, Fellowship entered into a partnership with the Evangelical Lutheran Church in Guyana.
+In 1996, Fellowship entered into a partnership with the Evangelical Lutheran Church in Guyana (ELCG).
 Our mission and purpose: to create conditions for work and joint activities with and through the Evangelical Lutheran Church in Guyana, both clergy and lay, to support, enable and enhance their mission and service to congregations, members, friends and neighbors in their respective communities.

 Since 1966 we have completed over 50 different trips with over 250 different individuals from throughout the United States.
 Some 45% of the participants have been from our congregation, the remainder being from other congregations and denominations.
 Over the years our teams have included medical, dental, construction, music education, youth, sewing instruction, computer installation, computer skills training, clothing bank, literacy training and mental health consultation/education.
 Special projects have included the Clergy Car Project, Reformation Parish River Video Evangelism, Education Support for Clergy Children, Reformation Boat Project (St. Paul Lutheran Church, Renwick, Iowa), Clergy Family Medication Support, Financial Support for Graduate Clergy Education and re-introduction of the Guyana Music Festival serving the community at large.

 We have had a rich and rewarding history of 2 specific Partnership programs:

 Construction Teams.
 Chuck Worrell has provided leadership for our construction teams.
 Since the beginning of our relationship with the church in Guyana, construction teams have spent many days helping local pastors and lay leaders with construction projects and helping to improve church related facilities.

 Medical Teams.
 Jane Purser, M.D. leader of our medical teams, along with many other physicians and medical professionals have made several trips to Guyana to offer medical assistance to local people as well as help Guyanese medical professionals improve their medical skills.